Technologicat/unpythonic/README.md

  - `partition` from `itertools` [recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
  - `rev` is a convenience function that tries `reversed`, and if the input was not a sequence, converts it to a tuple and reverses that.
 The return value is a `reversed` object.
  - `scons`: prepend one element to the start of an iterable, return new iterable. ``scons(x, iterable)`` is shorthand for ``itertools.chain((x,), iterable)``.
+ - `inn`: contains-check (``x in iterable``) with automatic termination for monotonic infinite iterables. *Added in v0.13.1.*
+   - Only applicable to monotonic inputs.
+Increasing/decreasing is auto-detected, but may fail to terminate if the input is not monotonic.
+ - `iindex`: like ``list.index``, but for a general iterable.
+Consumes the iterable, so only makes sense for memoized inputs. *Added in v0.13.1.*

 Examples: